cantaloupe-project/cantaloupe/README.md

 The distribution archive bundles a sample configuration file, named `cantaloupe.properties.sample`.
 Make a copy and open it in an editor.
-Set `FilesystemResolver.BasicLookupStrategy.path_prefix` to a folder path containing some images, and leave all the other options alone.
+Set `FilesystemResolver.BasicLookupStrategy.path_prefix` to a folder path containing some images.

 ## Run

-From the command prompt (OS X/Linux):
+From the command prompt (macOS/Linux):

     java -Dcantaloupe.config=/path/to/cantaloupe.properties -Xmx2g -jar Cantaloupe-x.x.x.war